 The low barrier of entry to this niche can be deceiving as just because trading penny stocks is available to anyone and doesn’t require an advanced degree, many people think it’s easy.
 That isn’t the case.
-To really find success at trading penny stocks (rather than relying on dumb luck) you have to learn how thise nich works.
-There are a few places to learn the basics, including my free guide here and free video lessons here too, but this guide is the best place to learn EVERYTHING.
+To really find success at trading penny stocks (rather than relying on dumb luck) you have to learn how thise niche works.
+There are a few places to learn the basics, including my guide here and video lessons here too, but this guide is the best place to learn EVERYTHING.

 When people join the Tim Sykes Millionaire Challenge, they have made an important step toward pursuing success as a trader, but then the hard work begins as you must study, study, study to become successful.
 I am very transparent in letting my students know all about my processes and how I approach trades and many of my most successful students such as Tim Grittani do the same because we want to show you how to formulate a trade plan and then stick to it too!